leonwaga/phase-1-project/README.md

 1. Begin by cloning the repository.
 2. Install the required dependencies.
-3. Start the development server.
+3. Start the development server

 Usage